Your Friends are Your Future – Choose Wisely

 “There are two kinds of people on the planet.
 People who bring you energy and people who take your energy away.” – Jill Bolte-Taylor

-Negative people drain your energy and pollute your mind.
+Negative people drain our energy and pollute our space.
 Life is hard enough.
-Sad, injured people wallow in their pain and shit on those around them in order to feel better about themselves.
-You can’t afford to let someone else’s issues, unhappiness and negativity infect you.
+We simply can’t afford to let someone else’s issues, unhappiness and negativity infect us.

-Not everyone deserves to be on your team
+Not everyone deserves to be on the team

 Life is busy and time is at a premium.
 Not everyone can be on the team.
 More importantly, not everyone deserves to be.
 This is your life.
 You get to decide.

-You have the absolute right to love someone from a distance in order to save yourself from negativity, no matter what their role or relation.
+All of us have the absolute right to love someone from a distance in order to save ourselves from negativity, no matter what their role or relation.